ExperitestOfficial/ansible-role-sanity/README.md

 Sanity for Experitest Cloud
 =========

-This role will performe sanity tests on Experitest Cloud
+This role will perform sanity tests on Experitest Cloud

 Requirements
 ------------